meaneych/ChrisMeaneyBiostatsPortfolio/_talks/2020_UTOPIAN_PhenotypingPres.md

 location: "Toronto, Canada"
 ---

-Phenotyping algorithms are used to identify persons/patients with a particular set of characteristics at a certain timeframe (these algorithms are foundational inputs to conducting EMR-based clinical research).
-This talk reviews methods for developing and evaluating phenotypes derived from primary care electronic medical records.
+Phenotyping algorithms are used to identify persons in a database, consisting of a particular set of characteristics at a certain timeframe.
+These computationally generated phenotypes are foundational to conducting clinical research using routinely collected data (e.g. electronic health record data, adminstrative data, etc.).
+This talk reviews methods for developing and evaluating phenotype algorithms.

 [Downloaded talk here](../files/2020_UTOPIAN_PhenotypingPres.pdf)